oliverhanappi/fincleaner/README.md

 ## Documentation

-There is currently no documentation at the moment.
+Unfortunately there is currently no documentation available.